MicrosoftDocs/well-architected/well-architected/services/azure-service-fabric-well-architected-framework.md

 There are two clusters models in Azure Service Fabric: **standard clusters** and **managed clusters**.

 **Standard clusters** require you to define a cluster resource alongside a number of supporting resources.
-These resources must be set up correctly upon deployment and throughout the lifecycle of the cluster.
+These resources must be set up correctly upon deployment and maintained correctly throughout the lifecycle of the cluster.
 Otherwise, the cluster and your services will not function properly.

 **Managed clusters** are an evolution of the standard cluster resource model that simplifies your deployment and management operations.
 The managed cluster model consists of a single Service Fabric managed cluster resource that encapsulates and abstracts away the underlying resources.